keerthitn9/SentimentWatch-kee/README.md

 The models used for Sentiment Analysis are **roBERTa** and an NLTK module **Vader**

-The API used to fectch Stock data: Alpha Vantage
+The API used to fetch Stock data: Alpha Vantage
-The API used to fectch Stock News: NewsAPI
+The API used to fetch Stock News: NewsAPI